Married Women's Property Act 1870: Criticism

-Much negative feedback to Parliament flowed when the Married Women's Property Act was passed in 1870.
-It has been argued that the Act was not focused on benefiting women and it was actually focused on the fraud that married couples commit: "a study of Parliamentary debates and Chancery Court cases argues that the passage of the British Act had more to do with controlling fraud committed by married couples (who colluded to defeat the law of debt) than the rights of married women".
-This opinion was controversial because many feminists saw this Act as a huge success for women who were married.
+Much negative feedback to Parliament flowed when the act was passed in 1870.
+It has been argued that the act was not focused on benefiting women and it was actually focused on the fraud that married couples commit: "a study of Parliamentary debates and Chancery Court cases argues that the passage of the British Act had more to do with controlling fraud committed by married couples (who colluded to defeat the law of debt) than the rights of married women".
+This opinion was controversial because many feminists saw the act as a huge success for women who were married.

-There was a focus put on the arguments in the home that would arise from this new Act being passed: "The most striking feature of the debates on the Married Women's Property Bills is how little time was spent discussing the principle of sexual equality, and how much time was spent discussing the idea that giving married women property rights would cause discord in the home".
+There was a focus put on the arguments in the home that would arise from the act being passed: "The most striking feature of the debates on the Married Women's Property Bills is how little time was spent discussing the principle of sexual equality, and how much time was spent discussing the idea that giving married women property rights would cause discord in the home".
 Instead of talk of equality there was talk about how negative the act was for the household because it would be the cause of arguments at the home.
 It was said that a house can only be a truly happy home if the husband was in charge and the wife was submissive: "There was no place in the Victorian home for disputes between husbands and wives if the home was to be the 'sweetest, cheerfullest place' that the husband could find refuge in.
 Within the terms of separate spheres ideology, this household harmony could only be achieved by the total subordination of women to their husbands".